 Take scientific research with a grain of salt

-My intention in writing this blog is not to advise you to turn your back on science, but to be more cautious of scientific findings, especially when they are relayed to us through news and popular media.
+My intention in writing this blog is not to advise you to turn your back on science but to be more cautious of scientific findings, especially when they are relayed to us through news and popular media.
+And to begin the journey of learning to Trust and listen to your ‘inner nutritionist’.

 Understanding the limitations of nutritional research and how this research is sensationalised to generate fear or hope can assist in reducing how seriously you take this information—always with a grain of salt.

 Scientific research and experts can provide guidance for what to put on your plate, yet the best measure of what is healthy or unhealthy for you is to use your body as a gauge.
-So, that you rely more so on your intuition and bodies signals in response to foods that are as close as nature intended
+So, you rely more so on your intuition and body’s signals in response to foods that are as close as nature intended.